Henry Day

 Henry’s cases include:

-- CMG Pension Trustees Ltd v CGI IT UK Ltd [2022] EWHC 2130 (Ch) – Acting with Keith Rowley KC for the defendant employer in a claim concerning the proper construction and effect of the forfeiture provisions in a defined benefit occupational scheme and the requirements of the Pensions Act 1995, s.91(6), regarding recoupment of pension overpayments
+- CMG Pension Trustees Ltd v CGI IT UK Ltd [2022] EWHC 2130 (Ch) – Acting with Keith Rowley KC for the defendant employer in a Part 8 claim concerning the proper construction and effect of the forfeiture provisions in a defined benefit occupational scheme and the requirements of the Pensions Act 1995, s.91(6), regarding recoupment of pension overpayments

-- De La Rue plc v De La Rue Pension Trustee Ltd [2022] EWHC 48 (Ch) – Acting for the defendant trustee in a claim concerning the proper construction of an occupational scheme’s final salary section rules governing revaluation of deferred benefits
+- De La Rue plc v De La Rue Pension Trustee Ltd [2022] EWHC 48 (Ch) – Acting for the defendant trustee in a Part 8 claim concerning the proper construction of an occupational scheme’s final salary section rules governing revaluation of deferred benefits

 - Airways Pension Scheme Trustee Ltd v (1) Fielder, (2) British Airways plc [2019] EWHC 3027 (Ch) and [2019] EWHC 3032 (Ch) – Acting with Jonathan Hilliard KC in the trustee’s application for approval of settlement in respect of its appeal to the Supreme Court against the decision in British Airways plc v Airways Pension Scheme Trustee Ltd [2018] EWCA Civ 1533